morris/vanilla-todo/README.md

 ---

-Besides the downsides described above, I believe the codebase is well organized and there are clear paths for bugfixes and feature development.
+Besides the issues described above, I believe the codebase is well organized and there are clear paths for bugfixes and feature development.
-Since there's no third party code bugs are easy to find and fix, and there are no dependency limitations to work around.
+Since there's no third party code, bugs are easy to find and fix, and there are no dependency limitations to work around.

 A certain degree of DOM API knowledge is required but I believe this